swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

 If you are familiar with purely callback based JavaScript this is a considerable improvement.
 This snippet demonstrates how any error in the code or the asynchronous calls may be caught uniformly - much like `try/catch` except uglier.
+Also most promises implementations will produce stack traces polluted by promise machinery.

-However if you have a yield construct the code collapses into something far more readable - *in fact precisely the code you would write if it was synchronous*.
+However if you have a yield construct the code collapses into something far more readable - *in fact precisely the code you would write if it was synchronous and you can recover sensible stack traces*.
 The equivalent code in core.async:

 ```
 (go (try